 This guide is by no means definitive, nor is it intended to replace the advice of a licensed medical professional.
-Some of what is shared here may not be relevant, necessary, or important to you, and you may not get to do everything listed or what you want to do.
-Decide what's most important to you for where you are right now and use it to create your ideal postpartum experience.
+Some of what is shared here may not be relevant, necessary, or important to you, and you may not get to do everything listed or some of what you want to do.
+Decide what’s most important to you for where you are right now and use it to create your ideal postpartum experience.

 Disclosure: Some of the links shared here are affiliate links.
 While you are not obligated to purchase anything, I may make a commission on any sales made through them.